 And by Your will they exist and were created’” (Revelation 4:10-11).

-There are crowns to be won and races to be won.
-This is not fictional but factual.
+There are crowns to be gained and races to be won.
+This race is not fictional but factual.
 Every pastor will finish the race, but who desires to finish fourth?
 No one.
-We must run to get a medal.
+We must run with fidelity to get a medal.
 We will get a medal if we put in a splendid performance.
 If we are going to turn in a stellar performance, we had better get in shape.
 If there is anything pastors seem to resist today, it is discipline.
 We do not want to train; it is too much work.
 The reason some people play right end on the bench is their lack of discipline.

 “Do you not know that those who run in a race all run, but one receives the prize?
 Run in such a way that you may obtain it.
 And everyone who competes for the prize is temperate in all things.
 Now they do it to obtain a perishable crown, but we for an imperishable crown.
 Therefore I run thus: not with uncertainty.
 Thus I fight: not as one who beats the air.
 But I discipline my body and bring it into subjection, lest, when I have preached to others, I myself should become disqualified” (1 Corinthians 9:24-27).

-Some pastors are happy just to make the squad.
+Some pastors are happy to make the squad.
 Do you want to be on the field and involved in the game?
 To warm the bench is anything but gratifying.
 Why is it that so many of God’s leaders seem content to ride the bench?
 They would rather sit there wrapped in a blanket and watch someone else play the game and score the points.
-Every once in awhile, they get a little excited and stand up and cheer.
+Every once in a while, they get a little excited and stand up and cheer.
 Then the blanket falls off feeling a draft; they are concerned only about recovering their blanket.